 In autumn 2013 he was invited to appear on the German TV show Supertalent and was unanimously voted into the next round by all four jurors.
 Despite the heavily hyped setting, Dave remained visibly unimpressed by the media circus and delivered an unaffected and moving rendition of his composition Song For Jimmy which delighted both jury and audience.
 The power of his music carries its own conviction.

-The last two years have been productive for Goodman.
-Keeping up with an ever expanding tour plan and ever widening international recognition, including solo support for Peter Mafay, he has managed to produce two new CDs and is close to completing a third.
+The last few years have been productive for Goodman.
+Keeping up with an ever expanding tour plan and ever widening international recognition, including solo support for Peter Mafay, he has managed to produce three new CDs.

-"Bielefeld Bootleg" 2016 Blind Lemon Records, is a low tech high energy official bootleg recording of the Dave Goodman Band featuring Steve Baker and Oliver Spanuth.
+"Bielefeld Bootleg" 2016 Blind Lemon Records, is a low tech high energy official bootleg recording of the Dave Goodman Band featuring Oliver Spanuth and Steve Baker.
 Brilliantly played, it captures the essence of this band on a great night.

 "Letter Of The Law" 2016 Wonderland Records, in contrast is a highly produced, polished instrumental album intended for film and soundtrack which features Goodman on a wide array of instruments.
-"Cut To The Chase" a collection of new songs and a mix of acoustic and electric instruments was released in early 2018.
+"Cut To The Chase" a collection of new songs and a mix of acoustic and electric instruments was released in early 2018 to great critical acclaim.

 Goodman is a true multi-talent.
 As a guitarist, singer, composer and producer, his work is consistently characterized by both stylistic diversity and a remarkable level of artistic output.
 Whether solo, in duo, or with the Dave Goodman Band, his live shows are always high energy, and often both extremely funny and deeply moving.
 His lengthy and varied experience in a wide range of musical styles, developed through his many travels, has translated into a huge repertoire of original songs based on real life situations, which lets him take his audience through a whole gamut of emotions while always leaving space for his infectious spontaneity.
 Whether sensitive ballads or kick-ass rock’n‘roll, Dave Goodman’s virtuoso guitar work and deeply personal vocals never fail to touch the hearts of the listeners.

-Dave Goodman plays Yamaha Guitars, Acus Acoustic Amps, Nepomuk Amps and uses Elixir Strings
+Dave Goodman plays Yamaha Guitars, Acus Acoustic Amps, Nepomuk Amps.